Today’s topic is litigation and what that means.

 Discovery encompasses a couple of different things.

 Really, in essence, the hearing begins when you take a deposition in the context of litigating because this is evidence that’s on the record.
 The judge will consider this evidence when determining the final outcome of the issue that’s ripe and in dispute.
 Depositions are other tools that we can use while we’re litigating.
-As an injured worker when you are just waiting after an Application for Hearing has been filed, you feel as though nothing really is happening on your case.
+As an injured worker, when you are just waiting after an Application for Hearing has been filed, you feel as though nothing is really happening in your case.
 Actually, a lot’s happening in your case, you are just not privy to it.
-Not because we don’t want to tell you what’s going on, rather it’s just kind of a long process where we’re getting prepared to go to a hearing and put our clients in the best position to win a hearing.
+Not because we don’t want to tell you what’s going on, but it’s just kind of a long process where we’re getting prepared to go to a hearing and put our clients in the best position to win a hearing.

 Contact Us